 Use the ratios in this basil pesto to create a tasty mix of different pestos.
 Here are a few ways to change it up.

 - Greens.
 Add a few handfuls of other greens, such as arugula, kale, spinach, chard, or beet greens.

 - Herbs.
-Swap all or part of the basil for mint, parsley, or cilantro.
+Substitute all or part of the basil for mint, parsley, or cilantro.

 - Nuts.
 You can make great basil pesto with walnuts, pistachios, almonds, or a mix.
 For basil pesto without nuts, use pumpkin seeds.

 - Parmesan.
 For a vegan pesto, swap the Parmesan for nutritional yeast or a dairy-free Parmesan cheese.
 Or use a different Italian hard cheese, such as pecorino.

 - Creamy.
 Try the Creamy Basil Pesto with Greek Yogurt from The Well Plated Cookbook.

 - Fun Additions.
 Add sun-dried tomatoes (tomato basil pesto would be delish) or roasted red peppers.